facebook twitter google youtube linkedin

 • Advantages: Highly accurate and capable of measuring moisture at greater depths.

-• Limitations: Expensive, requires safety precautions due to radiation, and is not suitable for small-scale applications.
+• Limitations: Expensive, requires safety precautions because of radiation, and is not suitable for small-scale applications.

 • Principle: These sensors consist of two electrodes embedded in a porous gypsum block.
 As the block absorbs water from the soil, its electrical resistance changes, providing an indirect measure of soil moisture.